AlexBrightwater/super-visual/README.md

 python3 download.py --loader fabric --mc_version 1.20.1 --modlist mods.list
 ```
 # Mod List file
 Just store one mod per line in this file without blank lines.
-Take the name from the URL of the mod's modrinth page or use it's project_id.h
+Take the name from the URL of the mod's modrinth page or use it's project_id.